jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/10-Techvolution-ANP.md

 The story of Life now involves technology.
 Its many gadgets, tools, and inventions are already changing the world.
 Helping you find the tools that solve the problems of your environment is the purpose of this book.
 A recurring theme is how to combat any story that tries to subvert our evolutionary requirement.

 Earth will prosper to new heights when human conflict is minimized and cooperation is maximized, not through ideological idealism, but through the same force that drives all life—evolutionary self-interest.
 As we explore our technological evolution, we'll discover what I learned ordering pizza as a child—our limitations aren't who we are, they're problems waiting for better tools and teammates to solve.
-Techvolution is our new framework for understanding ourselves in the continuing story of life on Earth.
+Techvolution is our new framework for understanding ourselves in the continuing evolution of life on Earth.

 ## Foreword